 Those who have been separated for longer are more likely to have a CSA arrangement.
 To some extent this is explained by the obligation to use the CSA prior to 2008.
 However, single parents on benefit were most likely to try a private arrangement first - for the vast majority (94 per cent) of single parents with a current private arrangement this has been their first and, so far, only arrangement with the non-resident parent.
 It appears that the ability to make and sustain private arrangements reduces as the time since separation increases, and that subsequent breakdown of private arrangements triggers parents either to apply to the CSA or to settle for no arrangement.
-The breakdown of private arrangements over time is, in some cases, matched by deterioration in the amount of contact that single parents on benefit and their children have with the nonresident parent, although cause and effect is still unclear.
+The breakdown of private arrangements over time is, in some cases, matched by deterioration in the amount of contact that single parents on benefit and their children have with the non-resident parent, although cause and effect is still unclear.
+These findings have implications for the redesign process: both in terms of expecting all current CSA cases (including many who have been separated for a long time) to consider private arrangements, or to attempt private payments of statutorily-calculated amounts; and also in terms of highlighting the need to provide interventions to support parental collaboration not only at the point of separation, but throughout the years when children are growing up and remain in need of financial support.